ncatlab/nlab-content/pages/1686.md

 #### Spectral sequence of a double complex

-A [[double complex]] is naturall filtered in two ways: by columns and by rows.
+A [[double complex]] is naturally filtered in two ways: by columns and by rows.
 By the above this gives two different spectral sequences associated with it.

 (...)